selenide/selenide/_posts/2014-08-25-selenide-usage-notes.md

 Hello!

-Below you can find some notes about Selenide/Selenium usage <br/> <br/>
+My name is Sergey Shimkiv.
+Below you can find some notes about Selenide/Selenium usage. <br/> <br/>

 ### IE notes